 ACA & Your Taxes

 With the passing of the Affordable Care Act, healthcare and taxes have intersected.
 All tax filers must report the value of their health plan on their tax return, and this will be enforced by the IRS.
 Those who do not have health insurance coverage will pay a tax penalty if they do not qualify for a coverage exemption.

 Penalties & Exemptions

-- Businesses with 100 or more full-time employees during the 2015 tax year or 50 or more full-time employees during the 2016 tax year are required to offer health insurance coverage or face a tax penalty.
+- Business with 50 or more full-time employees are required to offer health insurance coverage or face a tax penalty.

 - Depending on your circumstances, you may be able to qualify for a coverage exemption from the penalty.
 Click on HealthCare.gov Exemption Screener to see if you qualify for coverage exemption.

 Persons who enroll in a Marketplace plan may receive a Premium Tax Credit, also known as a tax subsidy, which are available to individuals and businesses to lower the cost of having insurance.
 This credit must be reconciled on your tax return.

 Important ACA Dates & Deadlines